greenhandyk/Beat_Tracking/README.md

 # Beat_Tracking
-Real-time Beat Tracking for LED Cube
+Real-time Beat Tracking for LED Cube used for Final year thesis
 # Off-Line Result
 step 1:Run Tempo_detection.py which is used for getting dynamic tempo
 step 2:Run Offline_Beattracking.py which is used for getting the result of the new methods